SpringsStudio/Bortz/README.md

 ## Gameplay

-Bortz now offers only player vs AI and player vs player modes.
-To access them choose Training option from Main Menu.
-Then choose between Fight AI and Fight Player.
+Bortz now offers only player vs AI mode.
+To access it choose Training option from Main Menu and then Fight AI.
 This will automatically set up a new game board.

 Additionally, player can set a theme and/or guides for pieces.
 To access this funcionality go to Settings from Main Menu and then mark your theme of choice and set guides accordingly to preferences.